trapperjoe/TPL5111-Raspberry-Pico-W/README.md

 A good example is a temperature sensor.
 Usually temperature does not change much within a minute, so if we can shut off the Pico for 10 minutes and then let it run for 30 seconds, then the ratio of on/off time becomes 1:20.
 With this assumption we expect that the battery life can be extended by the factor of 20.

-With the above mentioned battery pack a Pico consuming 50mA on average will run a maximum of 48 hours continously until the battery is completely flat.
+Now, with the above mentioned battery pack a Pico consuming 50mA on average will run a maximum of 48 hours continously until the battery is completely flat.
+If we can extend the battery life by a factor of 20, then the Pico can run for 960 hours with the same battery pack.
+This corresponds to 40 days.
 Fortunately with a TPL5111 module we can basically ignore the power, which is consumed during idle times.
-As such the Pico will now run for max.
-20x48 hours = 960 hours.
-This corresponds to 40 days and it is a much more acceptable value than 48 hours.
-We can experiment with different on/off times and see what fits best.
+Then we can experiment with different on/off times and see what fits best for our purpose.
 The  TPL5111 can handle idle times between one second and two hours.
-This should be anough for many practical applications.
+This is a limitation, but should be anough for many practical applications.